 It’s a little twisted, and some might find it unfair, but in a way would you like to see everyone crossing your garden all day to go to the beach on the other side if it was the only way?

 So yes, there are a few beaches in Phuket with such privilege, and those are often the most beautiful ones.
 Same say those beaches are the most beautiful BECAUSE the crowds don’t mess with them.
 That’s a possibility, but I also believe someone spotted those amazing beaches a long, long time ago when lands in Phuket were still cheap and thought how cool would that be to have your very own beach!

 The owners of those lands deal with the beach in several ways.
 Some built a hotel and kept the beach for the use of their guests, making it an irresistible sales pitch.
 Some charge a fee to visitors, and some don’t care, and no one can go via the land.
 In theory, you could go to any beach by boat or kayak or jet ski, and no one should deny you the access since they are public, but it’s not always that simple.

 Here is a list of few Phuket Private Beaches, sorted by beauty:

-Karon Noi Beach is one of the most beautiful beaches of Phuket.
+Karon Noi Beach is one of the most beautiful beaches in Phuket.
 Soft white powder sand, incredibly clear waters almost all year round and a lot of coconuts trees along the beach create the ultimate tropical background.
 Just look at these photos and imagine yourself walking almost alone on such a beach, so close to crowded Patong.
 Le Meridien Phuket is a massive resort with one of the largest pools on the island and is not overly expensive.
 Read more